andvote/andvote/README.md

 npm install
 npm start
 `````
-`npm start` will fireup our API server as well run the `ng serve` command of angular-cli.
+`npm start` will fireup our API server as well as run
+the `ng serve` command of angular-cli.
 other commands of angular-cli can be found [here](https://cli.angular.io)

 > Make sure you have **MySQL** running and the `PATH` also contains the path for MySQL executable

-Though UI is little bit different in adding poll form

 ### Todo
-1. Change how the URL i shown.
+1. Change how the URL is shown.
 Currently its like `localhost:4200/poll-info;id=1`
+  1. Should be like `localhost:4200/poll-info/1`
 2. Make UI smililar to original from where options added on the fly by focusing

 ### API documentation